Agriculture and climate change

 Government support is already helping farmers to increase energy efficiency and reduce emissions, including through an additional $30 million in investment in the successful Agriculture Energy Investment Plan.

-The $15.3m Victorian Carbon Farming Program provides another avenue for private landholders to reduce emissions and build resilience to a changing climate.
-This Program will support private landholders to:
+The $15.3 million Victorian Carbon Farming Program provides another avenue for private landholders to reduce emissions and build resilience to a changing climate.

 Government will also support the agriculture and other primary production sectors to adapt to the impacts of climate change through the primary production adaptation action plan that will be finalised later in the year.